orb-lang/helm/doc/md/modeselektor.md

 local STAT_TOP = 1
 local STAT_RUN = 2

--- more like jumpwrite at this point but w/e local function colwrite(str, col, row) col = col or STATCOL row = row or STAT_TOP
+local function colwrite(str, col, row) col = col or STATCOL row = row or STAT_TOP